projectacrn/acrn-hypervisor/doc/introduction/index.rst

 You can find the predefined scenario XML files in the :acrn_file:`misc/config_tools/data` folder in the hypervisor source code.
-The :ref:`acrn_configuration_tool` tutorial explains how to use the ACRN configurator to create your own scenario, or to view and modify an existing one.
+The :ref:`acrn_configuration_tool` tutorial explains how to use the ACRN Configurator to create your own scenario, or to view and modify an existing one.

 Boot Sequence
 *************